Find flights to Mardi Gras festivals, including New Orleans and many other alternatives across the world.

 Airlines that fly there: Delta Air Lines, Delta Connection, United Express, American Eagle and ViaAir.

-Top Tip: If you require Mardi Gras flights for 2019, it is important to note that currently all routes from Mobile Regional Airport are domestic.
-If you require Mardi Gras flights for 2019 and are visiting from across the Atlantic you may require a transatlantic flight and then a connecting flight to Mobile Regional Airport.
+Top Tip: If you require Mardi Gras flights for 2023, it is important to note that currently, all routes from Mobile Regional Airport are domestic.
+If you require Mardi Gras flights for 2023 and are visiting from across the Atlantic you may require a transatlantic flight and then a connecting flight to Mobile Regional Airport.
 Just enter your search into our flight search bar above to see available connecting flights and routes.

 About: San Diego’s Mardi Gras celebrations are every bit as traditional as New Orleans, with purple, gold and green costumes, along with the typical beignets, caipirinhas and beads and other festivities.
-Voted as one of the top 10 Mardi Gras event in the World, San Diego’s Gaslamp Quarter Mardi Gras Carnival of Color is a must see.
-They actually skipped 2018’s celebrations, so 2019 is sure to see it returning bigger and better than ever!
-However, there are plenty of other places you can celebrate Mardi Gras in San Diego, most of which are based in or around the Gaslamp Quarter.
+Voted as one of the top 10 Mardi Gras event in the World, San Diego’s Gaslamp Quarter Mardi Gras Carnival of Color is a must-see.

 Closest Airport: San Diego International Airport (SAN)